John Farmer Jr.: Acting governor

-Later career
+9/11 Commission senior counsel

-Farmer subsequently acted as senior counsel to the 9/11 Commission (officially known as the National Commission on Terrorist Attacks Upon the United States) chaired by former New Jersey Governor Thomas Kean and former Indiana Congressman Lee H. Hamilton.
+Farmer subsequently acted as senior counsel to the 9/11 Commission, chaired by former New Jersey Governor Thomas Kean.

-Most recently, Farmer has served as Dean of Rutgers School of Law–Newark.
-In his tenure, Farmer, in conjunction with the Rutgers Law Review, planned a multi-day symposium to address the many legal uncertainties in post-9/11 national security policy and practices.
-The symposium featured Thomas Kean, Michael Chertoff, and Judge John Joseph Gibbons, among other scholars and national security leaders.
-He has also welcomed two United States Supreme Court Justices-- Stephen Breyer and Samuel Alito—to the Law School for exclusive speaking engagements.
-Prior to his deanship, Farmer practiced law as a partner in a North Jersey firm he founded, and was an adjunct professor of law at the Rutgers School of Law–Newark.
-He also regularly contributes to The Star-Ledger and appears in The New York Times, among other publications.

 Farmer's book, The Ground Truth: The Untold Story of America Under Attack On 9/11, was released days before the eighth anniversary of the 9/11 attacks.
 In "The Ground Truth," Farmer made the following controversial statement: "At some level of government," says Dean Farmer, "at some point in time, a decision was made not to tell the truth about the national response to the attacks on the morning of 9/11.
 We owe the truth to the families of the victims of 9/11.
 We owe it to the American public as well, because only by understanding what has gone wrong in the past can we assure our nation's safety in the future."

 On January 21, 2010, he appeared on The Colbert Report.

-In July 2011 he was appointed the 13th (and tie-breaking) member of New Jersey's Congressional Redistricting Commission by both its Democratic and Republican members.
+In July 2011, he was appointed the 13th (and tie-breaking) member of New Jersey's Congressional Redistricting Commission by both its Democratic and Republican members.
 New Jersey lost one Congressional seat in redistricting and the panel redrew the congressional districts, determining which seat was lost.

+Rutgers University

+Farmer has served as dean of Rutgers School of Law–Newark.
+In his tenure, In conjunction with Rutgers Law Review, Farmer planned a multi-day symposium to address the many legal uncertainties in national security policies and practices following the September 11 terrorist attacks.
+The symposium featured Thomas Kean, Michael Chertoff, John Joseph Gibbons, and others.
+Two United States Supreme Court justices, Stephen Breyer and Samuel Alito, also have spoken at the law school.
+Prior to his deanship, Farmer practiced law as a partner in a North Jersey firm he founded, and was an adjunct professor of law at the Rutgers School of Law–Newark.
+He also regularly contributes to The Star-Ledger, The New York Times, and other publications.

-On April 11, 2013, he was appointed as the Senior Vice President and General Counsel of Rutgers University.
+On April 11, 2013, he was appointed as the senior vice president and general counsel at Rutgers University in New Brunswick, New Jersey.

 On August 19, 2019, Farmer was appointed by Chancellor Christopher J. Molloy to succeed Ruth B. Mandel as the director of the Eagleton Institute of Politics at Rutgers University.